Frequently Asked Questions

 How far will we go?

 This is very much dependent on the prevailing weather conditions, the state of the tide, and the strength of the group of paddlers.
-You will usually start by paddling downstream towards Richmond Lock, and then upstream towards Glovers Island, Ham House, Eel Pie Island and Teddington.
+At Richmond, you will usually start by paddling downstream towards Richmond Lock, and then upstream towards Glovers Island, Ham House, Eel Pie Island and Teddington.
 On most sessions we reach Eel Pie Island before turning back to Richmond, and on High Tide sessions expect to get to Teddington Lock and back in a two hour session.

 How hard is it?